semestry/.github/.github/PULL_REQUEST_TEMPLATE.md

 ## Testing

 Describe how you have tested the changes.
+Did you test the functionality by hand?
+Have automated tests been created?
+If not, why not, what issues did you hit creating a unit or integration test?

 ## Documentation